purpleclay/imds-mock/docs/configure/spot.md

 # Spot Instance

 The imds-mock can simulate a spot instance.
-A spot instance is more cost-effective than an on-demand instance, but is at the mercy of spot interruptions.
-Typically an interruption notice will be issued by Amazon EC2 two minutes before it either stops or terminates your spot instance.
-No warning is issued prior to hibernation.
+A spot instance is more cost-effective than an on-demand instance but is at the mercy of spot interruptions.
+An interruption notice will typically be issued by Amazon EC2 two minutes before it stops or terminates your spot instance, with no warning issued before hibernation.

 ## Switching Instance Type

-To enable simulation of a spot instance the `--spot` flag should be used.
+Set the `--spot` flag to enable spot simulation within the imds-mock.
 The `spot/instance-action` metadata category will immediately be available and will return an interruption notice to terminate the instance.

 === "CLI"